-Program it to go down after hours or set a reminder to do it manually.
-It can also be helpful to appoint a staff person to be responsible for thermostats.
+Program it to go down or switch off after hours, or set a reminder to do it manually.

-Program or manually change your after hours temperature as high as 29C.
-This is the maximum temperature to avoid heat damage to your premises.
+After business hours you can let indoor temperatures rise as high as 29°C. This is the maximum to avoid heat and humidity damage to your premises.

 Smart thermostats control your heating and cooling systems through a digital display or app on your phone.
 This gives you more flexibility to control and schedule temperatures.